KHP-Informatics/ALS_DiseaseCapsule/README.md

 ## Citation

-If you use this code, please cite the manuscript **J Hu, et al. "Towards a deep-learning genomic tool for risk stratification and diagnostic support in sporadic ALS", Merxiv, 2025** and the original DiseaseCapsule paper.
+If you use this code, please cite the manuscript **J Hu, et al. "Towards a deep-learning genomic tool for risk stratification and diagnostic support in sporadic ALS", medRxiv, 2025** and the original DiseaseCapsule paper.

 ## Disclaimer